Originally published February 2020. Refreshed June 2026 with updated hotels, restaurants, and current visiting info!

 A first for me, I was so excited to finally make it to Lisbon on my 4th trip to Portugal.
 NOTE: We did this a bit backwards, so you could fly into Lisbon, head south to the beach and then venture into Spain.

 Indulge in spectacular harbor views, a Michelin-star restaurant onsite and individually themed rooms that feel more like small apartments.
 Sleek common spaces with muted concrete and artwork details made for a sophisticated ambiance to be enjoyed between bouts of sightseeing.
-It was the perfect oasis to return to after a couple of days of riding the famous trams through Lisbon and admiring the vibrant street art.

-We also loved the hidden gem below Altis Belem – a modern spa space available to guests for some soaking and relaxing.
+We also loved the hidden escape below Altis Belem – a modern spa space available to guests for some soaking and relaxing.
 At the end of the day it’s virtually empty, so we were able to float through the hot-and-cold pools in privacy.

 We didn’t have to look far for beautiful things to do (and eat) in Lisbon right from the hotel.
 A quick walk brought us to the front door of Pastéis de Belém, one of the original bakeries serving the famous custard pastry.
 Although not as fresh, it was fun to realize they serve these until late night, so we’d grab a few on the walk back to the hotel after dinner.